guldenmw/react-car-browser/README.md

 # Warp Development Assessment

-An application used to browse different cars by manufacturer, body style, and price with the ability to add items to and remove them from a cart.
+An application used to browse different cars by manufacturer, body style, and price with the ability to add items to and remove items from a cart.
-Built using React, Redux, Redux Sagas, Typescript, Jest and React Router.
+Built using React, Redux, Redux Sagas, Typescript, and Material-UI.

 ## Available Scripts